|Date: December 26, 2017||Sponsor: DDRC|

 |Reach: Lake Waxahachie, up South Prong Creek and back||Phone: 972-979-2519|

 |Rendezvous: Park on Lakeshore Drive at 10am||RSVP - REQUIRED|

-Let's get out and enjoy or Monday off the day after Christmas with a trip to South Prong Creek and Lake Waxahachie, which is located just south of Waxahachie on I 35E south.
+Let's get out and enjoy the day after Christmas with a trip to South Prong Creek and Lake Waxahachie, which is located just south of Waxahachie on I 35E south.
 There are restroom facilities and picnic tables at the put in so we can have a nice picnic lunch after our paddle.
 We do not have so far to drive and no shuttle to run so lets plan on meeting at 10:00am.

 We will will have a picnic lunch on the lake at the put in location after we paddle.
 Pot Lucks sometimes break out.
 We will coordinate closer in.